-Preheat oven to 300°.
+Heat oven to 300°.
 Cut meat into 2-3 inch chunks and dry all sides with paper towels.
 (Meat will not brown as well if it is damp.)
 Mix salt, pepper, thyme, granulated onion, granulated garlic, and paprika in a small bowl.

-Use an oven-safe covered pot, such as a Dutch oven, just large enough to hold roast and vegetables.
-Heat 2 tablespoons of oil over medium heat (hot enough to sear the meat).
+Use a 6 or 8-quart oven-safe covered pot, such as a Dutch oven to heat 2 tablespoons of oil over medium heat (hot enough to sear the meat).
+Brown roast pieces on each side, in small batches, so it's not crowded in the pot.
+Set browned meat aside on a platter and sprinkle with spice mix.

 While the meat is browning, prepare vegetables by coarsely chopping onion, celery, and garlic.
 Carrots can be cut into 1/2 x 2 1/2-inch pieces (sticks) and potatoes into 1 1/2-inch cubes in order to cook more quickly; set aside the carrots and potatoes until ready to add to the pot later in the cooking process.